Company and tax law

 Excise duties (alcoholic beverages, tobacco products, energy products) are based on those in force in France, as are duties and taxes on beverages and precious metals.

 Other duties and taxes are applicable in the Principality.
 For example, inheritance or donation tax applies to property located in the Principality or based there (subject to the provisions of the Franco-Monegasque Convention of 1 April 1950).
-Registration duties are levied at the time of the registration of deeds (deeds of transfer of businesses, leases, notarial, judicial and extra-judicial deeds, declaration of inheritance, deeds concerning civil companies, deeds of sale of boats), on transfers of property and real estate rights (Law No. 1.381 of 29 June 2011).
+Registration duties are levied at the time of the registration of deeds (deeds of transfer of businesses, leases, notarial, judicial and extra-judicial deeds, declaration of inheritance, deeds concerning civil companies, deeds of sale of boats), on transfers of property and real estate rights.
 Stamp duties are payable on the occasion of, among others, the completion of administrative formalities.

 International tax cooperation